eljaydub/rails-apache-passenger/README.md

 First set a password for the ubuntu user with

-* 'sudo psswd ubuntu'
+* `sudo psswd ubuntu`

 Then run the railsready script from joshfng with

-* 'wget --no-check-certificate https://raw.github.com/joshfng/railsready/master/railsready.sh && bash railsready.sh'
+* `wget --no-check-certificate https://raw.github.com/joshfng/railsready/master/railsready.sh && bash railsready.sh`